hartwigmedical/scripts/pgx/README.md

   The path to the cached bed file is the path to the panel file, except with ".json" replaced by ".bed"
 * `--transcript_tsv`: (Optional, default=/data/common/dbs/pgx/all_genes.37.tsv)
   If the bed file should be recreated, then this argument is required.
-  This file should be a tsv file that describes transcripts for genes in GRCh37, including the genes in the panel JSON.
+  This file should be a tsv file that describes transcripts for genes wrt v37, including the genes in the panel JSON.